Johns Hopkins Transfer Acceptance Rate & Requirements — 2025

 Johns Hopkins University in Baltimore, Maryland is among the Ivy-equivalent colleges that now perennially sports a single-digit acceptance rate.
-This means that very few of the deserving crop of 37,000+ applicants are ultimately going to be happy with their admissions outcomes.
+This means that very few of the deserving crop of 38,000+ applicants are ultimately going to be happy with their admissions outcomes.
 For those who did not get into JHU as freshmen, this is not the last chance you’ll have to try to gain entrance into this illustrious university.
 While still extremely high on the selectivity scale, 100+ students are admitted as transfers each year.
-This blog will share the Johns Hopkins transfer acceptance rate as well as other essential pieces of information like the Johns Hopkins transfer deadline, the requirements/checklist for applicants, the Johns Hopkins University transfer decision date, and much more.
+This blog will share the Johns Hopkins transfer acceptance rate as well as other essential pieces of information like the Johns Hopkins University transfer deadline, the requirements for applicants, the transfer decision date, and much more.

 Johns Hopkins Transfer Acceptance Rate

-In the fall of 2021, there were 1,927 transfer applicants and 131 individuals were accepted.
-This means that the Johns Hopkins transfer acceptance rate is 6.8%.
+For entry in the fall of 2023, 1,847 students applied for transfer admission, and 118 were successful.
+This means that the Johns Hopkins transfer acceptance rate is 6.3%.
 Broken down by gender, the acceptance rates are as follows:

 While JHU does not make historical acceptance rates publicly available, they do state the average transfer acceptance across recent years is around 10%.